 Ultrapremium ingredients because taste rules.
 We go to the ends of the earth to get the very best ingredients (literally like Peru and Madagascar).

 We don't talk a lot about our recipes because we put a lot of work into perfecting them.
 However, we will confess that one of our spices is vanilla.
 Not just any vanilla.
 Real Madagascar Bourbon vanilla.
 There are a lot of cheap imitations out there.
 Some are derived from wood and others are derived from petrochemicals (yuk!).
 Even among real vanillas, there are big differences in taste.
 Vanilla is derived from a species of orchid and is grown in a number of places around the world.
-Two of the major producers are Madagascar off the coast of Africa and Mexico.
+Two of the major producers are Madagascar and Mexico.
 The bean pod from the flower is the source of the spice - you may have seen whole pods for sale.
 The preparation of the pod is key.
 In Mexico, the pod is dried in the hot Mexican sun.
 Natural enough, but it leads to a rather dry woody taste.
 To make up for this, many Mexican vanillas are spiked with ethyl vanillin to counter this effect.
 As noted above, the added ingredient does not come from the orchid.

 In Madagascar, Bourbon vanilla pods are prepared by boiling them in water.
 It's sort of like the difference between a poached egg and a fried egg.
 They are both eggs, but the poaching process is a lot more delicate and produces an unmatched depth, complexity, and softness in the vanilla.